 Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns relating to the refund of special ad valorem levies on mass properties of utilities (Verizon, American Water and others) for garbage and refuse collection services.
 The towns and garbage districts sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
 In 2017, the County settled the outstanding claims of the Town of Hempstead.
 The settlement agreement requires the County to pay to the Town of Hempstead (x) approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and (y) seventy percent of the amount of judgments and settlements paid by such town on the then-remaining claims of such town, in installments over ten years, subject to certain conditions, which claims have since been resolved.
 In 2019, the County began paying its then-estimated \$58 million share of all such resolved claims of the Town of Hempstead in annual installments of \$5.8 million.
-On December 30, 2020, the State Appellate Division, Second Judicial Department in a series of decisions held that pre-judgment interest on damages in certain of the claims by the Town of Hempstead (that were not reduced to judgments until after 2018) shall be at the statutory rate of 9%, reversing the Nassau Supreme Court's decisions that had found that it should be at lower, market rate-based amounts.
+In December 2020, the State Appellate Division, Second Department in a series of decisions held that prejudgment interest on damages in certain of the claims by the Town of Hempstead (that were not reduced to judgments until after 2018) shall be at the statutory rate of 9%, reversing the Nassau Supreme Court's decisions that had found that it should be at lower, market rate-based amounts.
 The County estimates that, if the decisions are not reversed on appeal, their effect would be to increase the amounts owed to the Town of Hempstead from the originally estimated \$58 million to an estimated \$72 million, which would increase the annual installments from the original \$5.8 million to an estimated \$7.2 million.
-The County has not yet determined whether to seek leave to appeal such decisions to the State Court of Appeals.
+The Town of Hempstead, in conjunction with the County, has filed a motion to reargue the decisions to the Appellate Division, and if denied, the County expects the town to seek leave to appeal them to the State Court of Appeals.
 In 2018, the County settled the remaining claims of two Town of Oyster Bay garbage districts for approximately \$1.1 million in the aggregate, with the final installment expected to be paid in 2023.
-In February 2020, the County's final appeals were denied in the litigation with the Town of North Hempstead.
+In 2020, the County's final appeals were denied in the litigation with the Town of North Hempstead.
 Therefore, the County is liable for judgments in favor of such town of approximately \$8 million; the parties are currently in discussion for a structured payment schedule.